Two-Lane Blacktop: Cast

+All of the characters in the screenplay and in the film are unnamed.

 Production

+Development

 Two-Lane Blacktop originated with producer Michael Laughlin who had a two-picture deal with CBS Cinema Center Films.
 He convinced the production company to pay Will Corry $100,000 for his original story, about two men, one black and one white, who drive across the country followed by a young girl, which was inspired by his own cross-country journey in 1968.
 Returning from Italy after a film project had fallen through, Hellman was introduced to Laughlin who presented Hellman with two projects, one of which was Two-Lane Blacktop.
 He asked Hellman to direct, who found Corry's story "interesting, but not fully realized".
 Hellman agreed to make the film only if another screenwriter was hired to rewrite the script and Laughlin agreed.
 A friend of Hellman's recommended underground writer Rudolph Wurlitzer.
 Hellman read his novel Nog and was impressed enough to hire Wurlitzer, who began reading Corry's story, but gave up after five pages.
 Hellman and Wurlitzer agreed to keep the basic idea of the cross-country race as well as the characters of the Driver, the Mechanic and the Girl.
 Wurlitzer invented the GTO character and the rest of the supporting cast.
 To prepare for writing the script, he stayed in a Los Angeles motel and read car magazines, as well as hanging out with several obsessive mechanics and "stoner car freaks" in the San Fernando Valley.
 Wurlitzer said that he did not know much about cars, but did "know something about being lost on the road".
 He wrote a new script in four weeks.

+Casting

 In February 1970, Hellman began location scouting and was a few weeks from principal photography when Cinema Center suddenly canceled the project.
 He shopped the script around to several Hollywood studios that liked it, but wanted a say in the casting.
 However, Ned Tanen, a young executive at Universal Pictures gave Hellman $850,000 to make the film and gave him control of the final cut.
 Hellman saw a picture of James Taylor on a billboard on the Sunset Strip and asked the musician to come and do a screen test.

 Four days before beginning principal photography the role of the Mechanic was still not cast.
 Hellman was desperate and tested people he met in garages.
 A friend of casting director Fred Roos suggested musician Dennis Wilson.
 Wilson was the last actor cast and Hellman chose him because he felt that the musician "had lived that role, that he really grew up with cars".